Ngoc Lan Tran

-Ngoc Lan Tran is a fictional character that appears in the 2017 American film Downsizing and is played by actress Hong Chau.
+Ngoc Lan Tran (Note: Trần Ngọc Lan /vi/) is a fictional character that appears in the 2017 American film Downsizing and is played by actress Hong Chau.
 In the satire film, Tran is a supporting character and a Vietnamese political dissident who is jailed and "downsized" (shrunken to five inches, or 12.7 cm, tall) by her country against her will.
 In the process of escaping her country, she loses her left leg below the knee.
 The film was directed by Alexander Payne, who wrote the screenplay with Jim Taylor.
 Chau's performance was widely recognized as a standout.
 Some critics complained that the role was an Asian caricature with the performance involving a heavy Vietnamese accent and broken English.
 Chau defended the portrayal and considered her character to be more layered.
 For her performance, she was nominated for several awards for Best Supporting Actress.

 Fictional appearance

 In the film Downsizing that follows protagonist Paul Safranek's journey, Ngoc Lan Tran is a supporting character and a Vietnamese political activist who was jailed and downsized against her will.
 After a harrowing escape and journey to the United States, she ends up in Leisureland with a prosthetic leg.
 Paul, a recently downsized man, meets Ngoc Lan while she is working as a house cleaner and decides to help her with her prosthetic leg.
 However, he accidentally breaks it and agrees to work for her cleaning service and help distribute food in the slums.

 When Paul's friend Dusan tries to release him from his obligation to Ngoc Lan by taking him on a trip, Ngoc Lan joins them.
 On the journey, they meet Dr. Asbjørnsen, the scientist who developed downsizing.
 He informs them about the impending human extinction due to Arctic methane emissions.
 Paul wants to join Dr. Asbjørnsen's plan of entering an underground vault to ensure the future of mankind but Ngoc Lan refuses, stating that the people above ground need help.
 Ultimately, Paul decides to stay with Ngoc Lan, and they continue working together to serve the people of the Leisureland slums.